Black movement in Brazil: From revolt to pacified resistance

 With the end of the Empire different black groups joined a diversity of popular movements, particularly those messianic in character, such as that of Canudos and that of the blessed Lourenço.
-They even had a significant role in the Revolta da Chibata (The Revolt of the Lash or Whip) in 1910 which was led by the sailor João Cândido.
+They even had a significant role in the Revolta da Chibata (Revolt of the Lash or Whip) in 1910 which was led by the sailor João Cândido.
 Through this revolt, Cândido succeeded in making the Brazilian Navy stop applying the punishment of flogging to sailors who were in their majority black.
 Despite this victory and a promise of amnesty the leadership of the movement was almost completely exterminated a year later.
 Even João Cândido who had survived purged by the government, lived out the final days of his life forgotten and in misery.

 The Revolt of Chibata was virtually the last organized armed black rebellion that took place in Brazil.
 From then on black groups sought out alternative forms of resistance, "especially in leisure, cultural or sport groups" (Moura 1989).
 This pacific form of resistance already existed during the era of slavery even though it was not the only existing instrument of resistance.

 Since these practices did not occur in a social vacuum, Moura alerts to the fact that these groups did not conserve their original purity since they "suffered the acculturated influence (that is, whitening) of the dominant ideological mechanism.
 It is an ideological-cultural battle that is fought on all levels, even before our very eyes" (Moura 1989).
 Moura gives examples referring to the samba schools of Rio de Janeiro that from spontaneous popular manifestations during the first decades of the 20th century converted into a highly lucrative business for its directors that relied on official protection from the state.